Celia-Vinagre-Izquierdo/SNPCallinGBSPaired-End/README.md

 - [Contact](#contact)

 ## Introduction
 This project contains scripts for processing GBS paired-end data and classifying karyotypes for quails.
+This script combines bash and R programming

 ## Dependencies
 The following programs are required to run the scripts in this repository: